nayracoop/nayra-cms-api/docs/users.md

 	- If JWT authentication does not return a user > 401 "invalid authorization code"(maybe a better text in here, and pass it upwards)   [checkJWT]
   - ASSERT type ID object: 422 "ValidationError" ID is not a valid id object
   - ID NON existent in db : 404 "ValidationError" Users not found
+  - :warning: ASSERT wrong data type **not working, throwing "500 unexpected Cast to string failed for value ..."**
+  - :warning: Wrong body type & non-allowed fields **throw no error**

+  - :warning: **`accountId` can be updated and instantly disappears from the reach of the user. should we allow this to happen?**
+  - :warning: **A new `updated` entry occurs each time a request happens, even if it doesnt update anything. this should not happen**

 ### `DELETE` Delete user by ID